My experience joining the Temporary HCPC Register during Covid-19

 The Trust has been extremely supportive throughout my transition; I work part-time, flexible hours so I can continue to prioritise my University commitments, while also having the preceptorship support as if a full-time, permanent member of staff.
 I have been made to feel very welcome in the department and, irrespective of how busy the other dietitians are, they always have time for my million-and-one questions.

 The journey from university student to a student practicing as a newly qualified professional has been a mix of excitement, nerves, pride and more nerves, but on reflection the emergency HCPC register has presented me with an amazing professional opportunity.
 The transition from student to newly qualified practitioner was always going to be a daunting one, but doing so early in my training (and during a pandemic) has taught me so much about the importance of the dietetic profession and also about myself.
 Had Covid-19 not happened, I would have left clinical practice to pursue a role in Defence.
 Now, I can combine the two.
 I have learned so much in a very short space of time and I feel my confidence and resilience grow which each ward visit.
 Most of all I feel extremely honoured to be able to contribute in some small way and so early on in my career.

-Thank you to all at the School of Clinical and Applied Sciences, Leeds Beckett University and to staff at the University Hospitals Derby and Burton NHS Trust for all your guidance and ongoing support.
+Thank you to all at the School of Health, Leeds Beckett University and to staff at the University Hospitals Derby and Burton NHS Trust for all your guidance and ongoing support.